Diego Buonanotte: Granada

 On 31 January 2013, Buonanotte signed a 4 1/2-year contract with Granada.
 After moving to Granada, Buonanotte told Goal.com, he left Malaga in order to get playing time.
 He was previously linked with a move to Italian side Palermo but opted for Granada.

 On 28 August 2014, after being left out of the first-team during the pre-season, Buonanotte was loaned to C.F.
 Pachuca in a one-year deal.

 After playing in their pre-season in Mexico, Buonanotte signed on a six-month loan for Quilmes AC on 30 January 2015.

 AEK Athens

 In August 2015, Buonanotte signed a two-year contract with AEK Athens.

 On the third matchday of the 2015–16 season he scored twice in a 3–1 home win against PAS Giannina.
-On 22 November 2015, he scored his fifth league goal helping AEK Athens win against Panthrakikos.
+On 22 November 2015, he scored his fifth league goal helping AEK win against Panthrakios.
 On 2 December 2015, he scored two goals in his first appearance in the Greek Cup in a 6–0 home win against Panelefsiniakos.
-On 17 December, he again scored a brace in a 5–0 away win against AEL in the cup.
+On 17 December, he again scored a brace in a 5–0 away win against AEL in the Cup.
 He finished the year with 11 goals in 35 appearances in all competitions.